kaltinril/Vampiric/README.md

 A forge minecraft mod.

+This mod has 3 main categories:
+1. Vampires
+1. Werewolves
+1. Mummies

+Each category adds items specific to that ```EntityType```.
+There are some items that are shared between all three.

 For information on what items, blocks, and entities exist, please read the [WIKI](https://github.com/kaltinril/Vampiric/wiki).

 ## I. How to use this mod